Weather A Spot

 26 March 2020

-EUMETSAT’s Meteosat and Metop satellites provide vital observations for weather forecasting.
+EUMETSAT’s Meteosat and Metop satellites provide observations that are critical for weather forecasting accuracy.

-The Metop satellites are closer to the Earth in polar orbit (817 km above the Earth) providing detailed global observations of the atmosphere, oceans and land.
-These data are essential for weather forecasting up to 10 days ahead and climate monitoring.
+The Metop satellites fly on an orbit closer to the Earth, at 817km altitude, and provide detailed global observations of the atmosphere, oceans and land.
+These data are essential for weather forecasting up to 10 days ahead, as well as for climate monitoring.

-EUMETSAT is also a partner in the cooperative sea level monitoring Jason-3 and Copernicus Sentinel-6 missions involving Europe and the United States.
-We also operate the Copernicus Sentinel-3 ocean-monitoring satellites in cooperation with the European Space Agency.
+EUMETSAT is also a partner in the cooperative sea level monitoring and Copernicus Sentinel-6 missions involving Europe and the United States.
+We also operate the Copernicus Sentinel-3 ocean-monitoring satellites in cooperation with the European Space Agency and the European Union.